 - Aerospace application

 Track 7: Nano electronics

 Nano electronics is refers to the use of Nanotechnology in electronic components.
 These components are often only a few Nano meter in size.
 However, the small electronic components become the harder they are to manufacture.
 Nano electronics covers a diverse set of devices and materials, with the common characteristics that they are so small that inter atomic interactions and quantum mechanical properties need to be studied extensively.
 Nano electronics helps the study of the synthesis and characterization of materials of Nano scale size.
 Quantum effects such as tunnelling and atomistic disorder dominate the characteristics of these Nano scale devices.

 - Semiconductor Devices

 Track 8: Nano mechanics

-Nano mechanics is a branch of Nano science studying important mechanical (thermal, kinetic and elastics) properties of physical system at the nanometer scale.
-Nano mechanics has looked as if on the crossroads of classical mechanics, solid state physics, material science, and quantum chemistry.
+Nano mechanics is a branch of Nano science studying important mechanical (thermal, kinetic and elastics) properties of physical system at the nano meter scale.
+Nano mechanics has looked as if on the crossroads of classical mechanics, solid state physics, materials science, and quantum chemistry.
 Being an area of Nano science, Nano mechanics provides a scientific basis of nanotechnology.
 Nano mechanics is observed on some experimental principles (basic observation), specifically general mechanics principles and specific principles arising from the smallness of physical sizes of the object of study.
-These principles serve to supply a basic insight into novel mechanical properties of nanometer objects.
+These principles serve to supply a basic insight into novel mechanical properties of nano meter objects.

 Track 9: Nano Robotics